xenanetworks/open-automation-utilities/docs/source/cli_ref/anlt/lt/lt_im.rst

 .. important::

-    This command only changes the local ANLT configuration state.
+    This command only changes the local LT configuration state.
 To execute the configuration, you need to run :doc:`../an_lt/anlt_do`, otherwise your changes will not take effect on the tester.

 Description
 -----------

-To set the initial modulation for the lane.
+Set initial modulation for the specified lane.